Explore these tabs to learn more about UMA’s English program.

 ENG 102W: Introduction to Literature

-In their second year, students should take a sequence of literature surveys (British literature I and II or American literature I and II.).
+In your second year, in addition to taking more courses that fulfill general education requirements, you should take a sequence of literature surveys (British literature I and II or American literature I and II.).
 These classes build on close reading skills and literary analysis, as well as introduce theoretical lenses for examining literature in a particular historical framework.

-Students may also take upper-level ENG courses, such as a required Cultural Diversity Elective, or begin to focus on a concentration.
+You may also take upper-level ENG courses, such as a required cultural diversity elective.
+You may also begin to focus on coursework for your track, such as our writing track.

 ENG 202W Survey of British Literature 1 or ENG 250W: Survey of American Literature 1